emad-elsaid/emad-elsaid.github.io/Home Server.md

 + Reuse the PC case
 + 2x8TB new disks
 + Zigbee Dongle to control Zigbee devices (Philips Hue lights)
++ Notes
+  + NZXT caseH510i allows only for a maximum of 3 HDD

 # Hardware Options